 What’s the deal?
 Cocktails just metres from the best views in the city (atop the Parc de Belleville).

-What to drink: A Bérégovoy with 30 & 40 calvados, Ferrand cognac, Madeira Verdelho, Dry Ferrand curaçao and Scrappy’s orange bitters.
+What should I drink?
+A Bérégovoy with 30&40 calvados, Ferrand cognac, Madeira Verdelho, Dry Ferrand curaçao and Scrappy’s orange bitters.

 The whitewashed walls and private green alcove make Combat feel super-welcoming and peaceful.
 Elena Schmitt, Margot Lecarpentier and barmaid Elise Drouet (all of whom are ex-Experimental Cocktail Club) serve mightily fragrant and well-balanced cocktails.
 Don’t miss the snacks, such as terrine with gherkins and Thierry Breton’s pain de campagne.